Randomblock1/caffeinate2/README.md

 ### Timeout and PID

 Sleep is disabled for a certain amount of time, or until the program with the specified PID completes.
 If both are specified, it waits until one of them completes.
-The `-t` countdown measures awake time: if the Mac sleeps before it elapses (for example the lid is closed, which the default modes don't prevent), the countdown pauses and resumes on wake.
+The `-t` countdown follows the wall clock: sleep prevention ends at the promised resume time even if the Mac slept in between (for example the lid was closed, which the default modes don't prevent) — a Mac still asleep at that time ends the session within a minute of waking.
+Combined with `-w`, the timeout instead counts awake time toward the PID wait.

 **`-t` / `--timeout` takes one argument:**